 - Service recovery (always active).
 When a node with active HA services fails, all its services need to be recovered to other nodes.
 The CRS algorithm will be used here to balance that recovery over the remaining nodes. - HA group config changes (always active).
-If a node is removed from a group, or its priority is reduced, the HA stack will use the CRS algorithm to find a new target node for the HA services in that group, matching the adapted priority constraints.
+If a node is removed from a group, or its priority is reduced, the HA stack will use the CRS algorithm to find a new target node for the HA services in that group, matching the adapted priority constraints. - HA rule config changes (always active).
+If a rule emposes different constraints on the HA resources, the HA stack will use the CRS algorithm to find a new target node for the HA resources affected by these rules depending on the type of the new rules:

-HA service stopped → start transtion (opt-in).
+- Node affinity rules: If a node affinity rule is created or HA resources/nodes are added to an existing node affinity rule, the HA stack will use the CRS algorithm to ensure that these HA resources are assigned according to their node and priority constraints. - Positive resource affinity rules: If a positive resource affinity rule is created or HA resources are added to an existing positive resource affinity rule, the HA stack will use the CRS algorithm to ensure that these HA resources are moved to a common node. - Negative resource affinity rules: If a negative resource affinity rule is created or HA resources are added to an existing negative resource affinity rule, the HA stack will use the CRS algorithm to ensure that these HA resources are moved to separate nodes. - HA service stopped → start transition (opt-in).
 Requesting that a stopped service should be started is an good opportunity to check for the best suited node as per the CRS algorithm, as moving stopped services is cheaper to do than moving them started, especially if their disk volumes reside on shared storage.
 You can enable this by setting the ha-rebalance-on-start CRS option in the datacenter config.
 You can change that option also in the Web UI, under Datacenter → Options → Cluster Resource Scheduling.